saucelabs/sauce_bindings/ruby/README.md

 ## Code of Conduct

-Everyone interacting in the SimpleSauce project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/saucelabs/sauce_bindings/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the SauceBindings project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/saucelabs/sauce_bindings/blob/master/CODE_OF_CONDUCT.md).